Coding-Coach/find-a-mentor/README.md

 ## Want to be a mentor?

-#### 🎉 Exciting news!
-We're about to launch a whole new process of becoming a mentor.
-So, just for a short time, we can't accept new mentors requests.
-Please hold on and stay tuned.
+#### 🎉 EXCITING ANNOUNCEMENT!
+We’re launching a new “become a mentor” process!
+This means we won’t be accepting any new mentor requests for a short period of time, but stay tuned for the official release of our new Sign Up feature!

 ## Want to contribute this project?